-Nowadays, the United Arab Emirates are one of the most popular destinations for the tourists who are looking for a sensational experience.
-People want to visit UAE for the futuristic architecture, the extreme luxury, the possibility to ski in the middle of the desert and practice a lot of sport activities, shopping in the biggest malls of the world and for the amazing beaches.
+Nowadays, the United Arab Emirates is one of the most popular destinations for tourists looking for a sensational experience.
+People want to visit UAE for the futuristic architecture, the extreme luxury, the possibility to ski in the middle of the desert, practice many other activities, shopping in the biggest malls of the world, and the amazing beaches.
 Usually, when we talk about UAE, we immediately think about the richness and the two most popular places: Dubai and Abu Dhabi.
-The country has other 5 emirates, ( UAE is composed by 7 Emirates), where the luxury and modernity are not so evident and people live in a easier way following the cultural traditions.
+The country has other 5 emirates ( UAE is composed of 7 Emirates), where the luxury and modernity are not so evident, and people live in an easier way following the cultural traditions.

-The mosque also had a small Mihrab, the space where the Imam calls to pray and a Minbar, a pulpit where the Friday sermon is said.
-If you are visiting Fujairah emirate and you pass by the Al Badiyah mosque, it’s worth visiting it!
+We met Imam Hafiz who invited us to visit the little mug mosque.
+The mosque interior was fascinating, with double-winged wooden doors and different small decorative windows.
+Also, some cube-shaped spaces were carved into the thick wall, where old copies of the Holy Quran and other books were stored.
+The mosque also had a small Mihrab, a space where the Imam calls to pray and a Minbar, a pulpit where the Friday sermon is said.
+If you visit Fujairah emirate and pass by the Al Badiyah Mosque, it’s worth visiting it!

-Getting there: the best way is by car, it’s 40 km from Fujairah driving along the E99 ,on the way back you can stop by in Kor Fakkan, where you can find one of the most famous promenade in this area and also nice beaches.
-You can get there also by taxi (haggle the fare, could be around 130 AED return) or by bus (the stop is located next to Lulu Hypermarket at Lulu Mall, ticket around 12 AED).
-From Dubai you can reach Fujairah without any issue with RTA bus for 25 AED.
+Getting there: the best way to reach the mosque is by car.
+It is 40 km from Fujairah, driving along the E99.
+On the way back, you can stop in Kor Fakkan, a town famous for its long beaches and a beautiful promenade.
+You can also get there by taxi (haggle the fare, which could be around 130 AED return) or by bus (the stop is located next to Lulu Hypermarket at Lulu Mall, ticket around 12 AED).
+From Dubai, you can reach Fujairah without any issue with RTA bus for 25 AED.